 What is Carbon Monoxide?

-Carbon monoxide is an odorless, colorless and invisible gas that can cause serious health problems if undetected.
+Carbon monoxide is an odorless, colorless, invisible gas that can cause serious health problems if undetected.
 Carbon monoxide is harmful because it can accumulate in the blood, reducing its ability to carry oxygen.
 This can lead to carbon monoxide poisoning, which can cause serious health issues or even death if undetected.

 What Are the Symptoms of Carbon Monoxide Poisoning?